-Systems and Control Engineering is in a position of great importance in almost all aspects of our lives.
-Modern life depends crucially on systems that have to operate independently to achieve a specified purpose accurately and safely.
+Systems and Control Engineering is of great importance in almost every aspect of our lives.
+Modern industry, cities, homes and appliance depend on crucial systems that have to operate independently to achieve a specified purpose, both accurately and safely.

 "A complex connection of electromechanical components and computer systems each of which is simple in its own right but which together, have the 'intelligence' to achieve a complex objective with minimal human intervention."

 From smartphones and cars, to medical and defence systems, to aerospace and the manufacturing line, to exploring the depths of the sea or the surface of planets, Control and Systems Engineering is needed to ensure that robots, turbines, engines and other systems work correctly.
 The list of applications is endless.

 At the very heart of Control and Systems Engineering there are a number of disciplines from creating algorithms to building systems to creating robots, drawing from all areas of engineering.
 This makes Control and Systems Engineers some of the most employable engineers in the world.

 Given its widespread use in all sectors of industry, you will benefit from studying a wide range of modules when you study with us.
 At Sheffield you will gain an understanding of principles from computing, electronics, mechanical engineering and control, supported by relevant aspects of other topics such as aeronautics, biomechanics and techniques for the analysis, and design of complex systems and data.
 The precise mix of topics will depend on your degree choice and the specialisation selected.

 Systems engineering has a widespread impact on many industries, so career opportunities are excellent.
 System modelling, design, and analysis skills can also be applied in many disciplines outside engineering, for instance weather forecasting, economic system modelling, financial forecasting, and the analysis of geological and medical data.
 This means that our graduates are highly employable.